 D. Loans.
 No loans shall be made by the organization to its officers or members.

 E. Commercial Paper.
-All checks, drafts, or other orders for the payment of money on behalf of the organization shall be signed by at least two of the following officers of the organization: the Treasurer, the Vice-Treasurer, a President or a Vice-President, or by any other person as authorized in writing by the Executive Board; provided that the such payments comply with the approval requirements set forth in the Standing Rules.
+All checks, drafts, or other orders for the payment of money on behalf of the organization shall be signed or authorized by at least two of the following officers of the organization: the Treasurer, the Vice-Treasurer, a President or a Vice-President, or by any other person as authorized in writing by the Executive Board; provided that the such payments comply with the approval requirements set forth in the Standing Rules.

 G. Financial Report.
 The Treasurer shall present a financial report at each General Membership Meeting of the organization and shall prepare a final report at the close of the year.
 The Executive Board shall have the report and the accounts examined in February and August of each year, and upon resignation of the Treasurer or Financial Secretary or at any other time deemed advisable by the Executive Board, by the Auditor, who, if satisfied that the Treasurer’s annual report is correct, shall sign a statement of that fact at the end of the report.

 H. Bank Account Authorized Signatures.
-In addition to the Co-Presidents, the Treasurer and Vice Treasurer shall have signature authority on the organization bank accounts and electronic payment processing institutions.
+In addition to the Presidents, the Treasurer and Vice-Treasurer shall have signature authority on the organization bank accounts and electronic payment processing institutions.
 The parties with signature authority may not be related by blood or marriage.
-The Treasurer followed by either of the Co-Presidents, in the absence of the Treasurer, is responsible for transitioning new signers to the bank accounts.
-The following line of succession defines who may become or act on behalf of the organization for the purpose of the bank accounts, upon the incapacity, death, resignation or removal from office of the sitting Co-Presidents or Treasurer.
-The Co-Vice Presidents shall take the place of either of the Co-Presidents and the Vice Treasurer shall take the place of the Treasurer.
-A letter on official organization letterhead, signed by the Recording Secretary shall be presented to the bank upon the incapacity, death, resignation, or removal from office of the sitting Co-Presidents or Treasurer.
+The Treasurer followed by either of the Presidents, in the absence of the Treasurer, is responsible for transitioning new signers to the bank accounts.
+The following line of succession defines who may become or act on behalf of the organization for the purpose of the bank accounts, upon the incapacity, death, resignation or removal from office of the sitting Presidents or Treasurer.
+The Vice-Presidents shall take the place of either of the Presidents and the Vice-Treasurer shall take the place of the Treasurer.
+A letter on official organization letterhead, signed by the Recording Secretary shall be presented to the bank upon the incapacity, death, resignation, or removal from office of the sitting Presidents or Treasurer.

 XII.
 MEMBERSHIP DUES.